ClementBM/clementbm.github.io/_drafts/2020-05-23-python-development-setup.markdown

 make html
 ```

+> [readthedocs](https://readthedocs.org/) is a service that allows you to create, host and browse documentation.
+It has a [complete tutorial](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html) to integrate with `sphinx`

+> One alternative to sphinx is [`mkdocs`](https://www.mkdocs.org/).

 ## Python package
-By default, in python terminology, a folder is package, a file is a module, and that module contains definitions and statements.
+By default, in python terminology, a folder is package, a file is a module, and a module contains definitions and statements.
 The file name is the module name with the suffix .py appended.
-__init__.py is required to import the directory as a regular package, and can simply be an empty file.
+\__init__.py is required to import the directory as a regular package, and can simply be an empty file.
 More information [here](https://docs.python.org/3/reference/import.html#regular-packages).

 We then need a build script for [setuptools](https://packaging.python.org/key_projects/#setuptools).
 It tells setuptools about your package (such as the name and version) as well as which code files to include.
 It's commonly done in a `setup.py` located at the root of the repository.
 I personnaly prefer the configuration way, with a `setup.cfg` [file](https://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files).

+> If you are curious, take a look at [Poetry](https://python-poetry.org/), it makes python packaging and dependency management easy.

 ## Git
 * Download and install the [latest version of git](https://git-scm.com/downloads).